thoughtram/blog/_posts/2015-09-03-forward-references-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

 This works well, but let's see what happens when we inline the contents of `nameService.ts` directly in `app.ts`.
-I this case, you probably wouldn't want to do that but bear with me as I'm trying make my point.
+In this case, you probably wouldn't want to do that but bear with me as I'm trying to make my point.

 {% highlight ts %}